yinghuaxuan/SpecFirst.xUnit/tests/SpecFirst.Core.Specs/DecisionTable/Parser/DecisionTableParser.spec.md

 ﻿The decision table parser takes the html output of the markdown table and parse it to a decision table object.

+The following parsers are used to parse a decision table:
+- Table Type Parser
+- Table Name Parser
+- Table Header Parser
+- Table Data Parser

 ## Table Type, Name, and Header Parser
 Given the following valid decision tables: